loicteixeira/gj-unity-api/Documentation/Pages/tutorial.md

 1. Open your first scene (the first that will load).
 2. Select *GameObject > Game Jolt API Manager* to add the prefab to the scene.

+**Tip:** Technically it doesn't have to be the very first scene.
+If your scene flow is something like *splash screen > main menu > game* and that you don't call the API at all in your *splash screen* scene, you can import the prefab in the *main menu* scene.
+However, it is highly recommended to still import it in the very first scene so everything will be ready when you need it (i.e. trophies will be caches, the user will be automatically logged in for web players, etc.).

-**Tip:** You can import the prefab in any scene for testing (so you don't have to load your game from the start everytime) but remember to remove it and only leave it in the very first scene.
+**Tip:** You can import the prefab in any scene for testing (so you don't have to load your game from the start everytime) but remember to remove it before building your game and only leave the first one.

 # Sign in